 Years ago when I was active in our Protestant church, the minister would always start the service by saying, “We are blessed to be a blessing.”
-In Matthew 5, Christ shows us the many ways God blesses us:
+In Matthew 5, called The Beatitudes, Christ shows us the many ways God extends us His favor:

 When Jesus[a] saw the crowds, he went up the mountain; and after he sat down, his disciples came to him.
 2 Then he began to speak, and taught them, saying:

 3 “Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 4 “Blessed are those who mourn, for they will be comforted.

 5 “Blessed are the meek, for they will inherit the earth.

 6 “Blessed are those who hunger and thirst for righteousness, for they will be filled.